chasebank87/epm-11.2.2-install/readme.md

 1. Create all necessary EPM databases including EPMS_RCU which is required for a successfull configuration.
 In 11.1.2.4 this was only required for certain products, but in 11.2.2 it is required for all products.

      * Use the following link to help with the creation of your databases: [Oracle Link](https://docs.oracle.com/en/applications/enterprise-performance-management/11.2/hitis/microsoft_sql_server_database_creation_requirements.html)
-2. Run the following rcu bat file to create the require infrastructure schemas:
+2. Run the following rcu bat file to create the required infrastructure schemas:
     * middleware home\oracle_commoon\bin\rcu.bat

     ![](./assets/images/rcuRun.gif)